 African Development Bank ranks 4th on global index of transparency

-Publish What You Fund has ranked the African Development Bank (www.AfDB.org) fourth out of 47 global development institutions on its Aid Transparency Index.
+/EIN News/ -- ABIDJAN, Côte d’Ivoire, June 25, 2020 (GLOBE NEWSWIRE) -- Publish What You Fund has ranked the African Development Bank fourth out of 47 global development institutions on its Aid Transparency Index.
 The Index is the only independent measure of aid transparency among the world’s major development agencies.
 The index places the Bank in the highest category of transparency along with other world class institutions such as the World Bank, the Asian Development Bank and UNDP.

 “We congratulate the African Development Bank - Sovereign Portfolio on achieving 4th place in the 2020 Aid Transparency Index.
 As large quantities of aid are being reallocated to deal with the COVID-19 emergency, the transparency of international aid is more important than ever,” said Gary Forster, CEO of Publish What You Fund, which has produced the index each year since 2011.